ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/no-ite.md

 ### Credibility (Diggs/Karma)

 As an undergraduate student with good grades, I have a moderate but fairly low amount of credibility.
 My lack of work experience in related fields may affect that as well.
-(My résumé and the software I have developed are available online, which can help people evaluate my experience, giving me more credibility.)
+(My résumé is available publicly, which can help people evaluate my experience, giving me more credibility.)

 ### Reader comments